w3c/web-nfc/EXPLAINER.md

 the authenticity and integrity of data within the NDEF message and only deal with data it trusts.

-Aditionally, Web NFC integrates well with other existing APIs:
+Additionally, Web NFC integrates well with other existing APIs:

 ### Integration with Permissions API
 The close integration with the [Permissions